|Overview |Enrolling |Responsibility & Rights |Academic Policies |Academic Programs |Opportunities |Support & Services|

 An individual is considered an international student if he/she meets either of the conditions described below:

-∑ Applicants who are permanent residents, naturalized citizens, or have refugee status in the
+∑ applicants who are permanent residents, naturalized citizens, or have refugee status in the United States and have not studied in the United States at the secondary or college level

-International students must complete the International Student Application available from the Admissions Office.
-International students also are required to complete a Financial Support Statement as part of the international student application.
+International students must complete the International Student Application available online or from the Admissions Office.
+International students are also required to complete a Financial Support Statement as part of the international student application.

 Orientation and Immunizations